 There a number of factors, location for one.
 Some suppliers will charge different rates depending on where your business is located, this is due to the location of their power plants, demand and/or the availability of energy infrastructure.
 Other factors that determine the kWh (unit) charge are payment method and the tariff you are on.

-To highlight the variation between standing charges and kWh prices between different business Quotemyenergy interviewed 17 businesses between September 2017 and October 2017.
+To highlight the variation between standing charges and kWh prices between different business Quotemyenergy recently interviewed 17 businesses.
 The businesses ranged from newsagents to an engineering firm, the average consumption for the businesses was 34,438 kWh of electricity per annum.

 First of all, let's look at the standing charge, of the businesses we interviewed this varied from 21p to 33p a day, a difference of 12p a day; which is quite remarkable!
 The average standing charge was 26.61p a day, which is still high, possibly showing the need for businesses to shop around for a better deal.